-Thank you everyone, for attending our 7th Annual Heirloom Apple Tasting Sept.
-21st.
-We’ll be back again next year.
+Thank you everyone, for attending our 7th Annual Heirloom Apple Tasting.
 Here’s the post about it:

-We’ve got 200+ different and unusual varieties to sample and nearly all of them are delicious.
+We had 200+ different and unusual varieties to sample and nearly all of them were delicious.
 Apples can taste like honey, bananas, even strawberries while some of the tart cider apples will pucker up your mouth like you just sucked on a lemon.
 Other apples smell like roses and pineapples.
 Some are long and narrow, some have red flesh and purple skin, others are white as snow.
 Some are breeds from the 1600s and a few have been around longer than that even.
-Sample as many as you’d like.
-Just point and we’ll give you a taste of each of them.
-Come hungry!
+Everyone was able to sample as many as they wanted by pointing at an apple so we could cut a slice.

 10am – Different Kinds of Apple Pie Fillings: Master Food Preservers